olivier-2018/duckietown-lx/collision-checker/README.md

 # About these activities

 As part of this learning experience, you will *write your very own collision checker*.

 While this checker will only function in-simulation, it should give you a good idea of the complexity associated with detecting collisions in the real world.

-The boilerplate code contained in this folder is a fully functional (albeit wrong) solution.
-Currently, the solution submits random guesses as to whether the robot collides with the environment or not.
+The boilerplate code contained in this folder is a fully functional (albeit wrong) solution. <br>
+Currently, the solution submits random guesses as to whether the robot collides with the environment or not. <br>
 You can try to evaluate right away to see how it works.

 **Note: This is a code-only exercise: you don't need the Duckiebot**.

 This learning experience is provided by the Duckietown team.
 Visit us at the [Duckietown Website](https://www.duckietown.com) for more learning materials, documentation, and demos.

 For guided setup instructions, lecture content, and more related to this LX, see the [Self Driving Cars with Duckietown course on EdX](https://learning.edx.org/course/course-v1:ETHx+DT-01x+3T2022/home).

 ## Grading challenge